-Phenomenological analyses of the "Sivers effect" from SIDIS have been made [11].
-Model calculations [10] that presume that TMD distribution functions can be included in a factorized calculation are consistent with transverse SSA measured for pion production at RHIC energies, using the phenomenological fits to SIDIS results.
+Phenomenological analyses of the "Sivers effect" from SIDIS have been made [12].
+Model calculations [11] that presume that TMD distribution functions can be included in a factorized calculation are consistent with transverse SSA measured for pion production at RHIC energies, using the phenomenological fits to SIDIS results.
 As described below, there is no proof of factorization using TMD distribution or fragmentation functions for the hadroproduction of hadrons.
-A collinear approach using higher-twist quark-gluon correlators has been proven to have a factorized form for inclusive meson production [26].
-Phenomenological fits to the quark-gluon correlators do give good descriptions of the x_F dependence of inclusive meson production.
-Moments of the Sivers functions have been found to be related to the quark-gluon correlators in this approach [27].
+A collinear approach using higher-twist quark-gluon correlators has been proven to have a factorized form for inclusive meson production [27].
+Phenomenological fits to the quark-gluon correlators do give good descriptions of the $x_F$ dependence of inclusive meson production.
+Moments of the Sivers functions have been found to be related to the quark-gluon correlators in this approach [28].

 It was quickly recognized by the theory community that the attractive final-state interaction in SIDIS becomes a repulsive initial-state interaction in the Drell-Yan production of a virtual photon.
 Present theoretical understanding of transverse SSA then predict that the sign of the analyzing power for DY will be opposite to that observed in SIDIS.
-The test of this theoretical prediction is a primary objective for this letter of intent.
+The test of this theoretical prediction is a primary objective for this experiment.

 Intense interest in the understanding of transverse SSA has resulted in numerous theoretical predictions of quantities sensitive to the color-charge interactions.
-An example was the prediction that di-jet momentum imbalance would be correlated with spin [28], and would serve to test the "Sivers effect" observed in SIDIS.
-A measurement was completed [29], and the result was compatible with zero spin dependence.
+An example was the prediction that di-jet momentum imbalance would be correlated with spin [29], and would serve to test the "Sivers effect" observed in SIDIS.
+A measurement was completed [30], and the result was compatible with zero spin dependence.
 Subsequent theoretical work established that the color structure of the diagrams contributing to di-jet production is complex, and leads to cancellations between "SIDIS-like" attractive final-state interactions and "DY-like" repulsive initial-state interactions.
 The end result is that these results have stimulated theorists to recognize the complexities of color charge interactions, with the conclusion that there is no factorization for TMD distribution or fragmentation functions in p+p interactions that produce hadronic final states.
 This is in contrast to the case for DY production, where robust factorization theorems exist and are thought to be still valid, since the color structure of the process is particularly simple.

 There are plans by many other laboratories to measure transverse SSA in DY production.
 Only one other plan has time scale comparable to that of this proposal.
 The COMPASS collaboration plans to measure the analyzing power for DY production using high-energy pion beams incident on a transversely polarized proton target.
-The immediate plans of the COMPASS collaboration are to make additional measurements of SIDIS from a transversely polarized proton target in 2010.
-In 2011, the COMPASS collaboration will make measurements of inclusive deep inelastic scattering and SIDIS from a longitudinally polarized proton target.
-They will then propose measurements of generalized parton distributions with a polarized muon beam, followed by measurements of pion induced DY production from a transversely polarized proton target, with the hope of embarking on these measurements in 2013.
+They will propose measurements of generalized parton distributions with a polarized muon beam, followed by measurements of pion induced DY production from a transversely polarized proton target, with the hope of embarking on these measurements in 2013.

 At RHIC, PHENIX is ready to make a measurement of transverse SSA for DY production by observing dimuons in their muon arms.
-Their J/ ψ measurements at $\sqrt{s} = 200$ GeV have been published [30].
+Their J/ $\psi$ measurements at $\sqrt{s} = 200$ GeV have been published [31].
 The rapidity coverage of the muon arms results in most of this data having $x_F < 0.1$ (see Fig.II-1).